Software Licensing in Multi-Language and Multi-Country Environments

 Lack of Knowledge of Local Policies

-IT staff in one region may be unaware of the licensing policies in another country.
-This can lead to unintentional non-compliance, such as using a license in a country where it is not valid or missing out on global agreements already in place.
+IT staff in one region might not know the license rules in another country.
+This can lead to accidental rule-breaking.
+For example, they might use a license in a country where it's not valid, or miss out on global deals that are already set up.

 Language Barriers